OpenMatchmaking/documentation/docs/architecture.md

 14) Game client is trying to connect to the prepared game server, entering into already created game lobby and waiting until other players will be connected.
 15) After the game is prepared, game server started a new game with the connected users.
 The game server and game client just communicating with each other and sychronizing game states and do some additional work that required during the current game session.
 16) When the game was finished, game server sends a request with information about the completed game in body to one of existing reverse proxy node.
 Of course and for this case as well, before passing a data to the appropriate reverse proxy instance, it will necessary to refer to the load balancer that will send a client to a separate processing node.
 **NOTE:** In order to avoid cluttering the scheme the part about communicating with Auth/Auth part and checking access token is hidden.
-But game server should do the same things as the game client (get the reverse proxy IP with token and check the generated token on the reverse proxy side later).
+But game server should do the same things as the game client.
 17) Reverse proxy like on the previous steps, wraps a request into a "message" and put it in one of available message queues.
 Also subscribing to getting a response from a some existing processing node.
 When the message will be recieved, will return it to a caller.
 18) One of the appropriate servers which is could process it, takes the message from the message queue.
 Unwraps the message, and do some useful work.
 Puts the message into a message queue with the label, that data processing was started.
 19) Matchmaking service received a request to save this part of data, and update/refresh it in the appropriate storage.